 Our accreditation by the Intersocietal Accreditation Commission demonstrates our commitment to providing the highest-quality care in congenital and pediatric heart catheterization.
 Having this recognition means that we meet or exceed all national healthcare standards for pediatric heart catheterization.

-With a team of three dedicated pediatric cardiac interventionists, we perform more than 900 heart caths each year at our Heart Institute, including hundreds of complex interventional cardiac catheterizations.
+With a dedicated team of congenital interventional cardiologists, we perform more than 900 heart caths each year at our Heart Institute, including hundreds of complex interventional cardiac catheterizations.
 This means that our cardiac catheterization team has more experience and produces better outcomes than any other pediatric cardiac catheterization program in the area.

 Before every complex interventional heart cath, our team of experts, including a congenital cardiac surgeon, congenital cardiac interventionist, congenital cardiac anesthesiologist, pediatric cardiologist and pediatric radiologist, plan the procedure together to ensure we account for each patient's unique heart, medical history and needs.
 In our cath lab, two attending congenital heart disease interventionists, along with a team of specialists, perform every high-risk heart catheterization.

 All of our Program's interventional cardiologists have graduated from internationally renowned fellowship programs, bringing together advanced experience and lessons from around the world and giving each patient truly expert and individualized care.

 While minimally-invasive catheterization is lower risk than open heart surgery, the procedure does use radiation.
 And in any medical procedure or test that uses radiation, lowering the radiation dose to the minimum exposure necessary should be a key goal.